Factbox: Loopholes in Indian banks' systems were flagged, but not fixed

 ** The RBI called for the banks to examine centralising the approval of SWIFT messages at the head office.
 It asked banks to explore linking their core banking software with SWIFT, although it did not set a deadline.

 * On Feb.
-20, 2018, the RBI sent a letter to the heads of all banks, again marked“confidential”, setting strict deadlines for more than two dozen actions, including the linking of SWIFT with the core banking system by April 30.
+20, 2018, the RBI sent a letter to the heads of all banks, again marked “confidential”, setting strict deadlines for more than two dozen actions, including the linking of SWIFT with the core banking system by April 30.

 ** It also mandated nostro reconciliation on a real-time basis, reconciliation of payment messages every one or two hours and tightening the rules around use of SWIFT.